Participant tools

 • Worksheet

-DEADs: Deny/Delay; Escape; Avoid/Accept/Attack; Distract; Substitute
+DEADS: Deny/Delay; Escape; Avoid/Accept/Attack; Distract; Substitute

 • Worksheet

-DIBs: Disputing Irrational Beliefs
+Disputing Unhelpful Beliefs

-In the realm of addiction recovery, the battleground is often not in the physical world but within the confines of our own minds.
-SMART Recovery, a program grounded in empowering individuals to break free from the chains of addictive behaviors, underscores the importance of mental liberation through the DIBs tool.
-An acronym for "Disputing Irrational Beliefs," DIBs is a central pillar in the SMART Recovery approach, guiding individuals through the process of identifying and challenging irrational beliefs that fuel addictive behaviors.
-This article illuminates the transformative power of DIBs in the journey toward sustainable recovery.
+Beliefs may be characterized as helpful, unhelpful, or somewhere in between.
+SMART Recovery, a program grounded in empowering individuals to reduce or resolve addictive behaviors, underscores the importance of addressing unhelpful beliefs through the Dispute Unhelpful Beliefs tool.
+This is a central pillar in the SMART Recovery approach, guiding individuals through the process of identifying and challenging beliefs that might fuel addictive behaviors.

 • Worksheet